 When we decided to replace our leather patches for vegan ones, we needed a company who could produce an animal-free replacement.
 This way Cadica became our jacron – a washable paper – supplier.

 Cadica has a high standerd on basic employment principles and rights.
 They create plenty of scope for women, support local initiatives and humanitarian associations.
 They’ve obtained a number of product certifications like OEKO-Tex 100 and ISO 9001.
-The paper used for the jacron patch is FSC certified.
+The jacron patch is recycled and FSC certified paper.
+Find out more about this supplier here.

 YKK is the famous zipper supplier.
 If there is a zipper in your clothing there is a big chance it comes from YKK.
 Over the years they’ve established themselves as a manufacturer of good and durable zippers.
 YKK has a beautiful philosophy: ‘No one prospers without rendering benefit to others’, referred to as the Cycle of Goodness.